MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/custom-branding-meetings.md

 To give meeting organizers the ability to disable Meeting Themes:

 1. Navigate to the **Meeting customization policy**.
-1. Toggle the setting **Meeting organizers can turn off the meeting theme for specific meetings**.
+1. Toggle the setting **"Meeting Theme" that allows organizers to turn off the meeting theme for specific meetings**.

 Meeting organizers can turn off meeting themes by: